 Tanzania Holidays & Safari Travel Guide, Travel Planning Tips and Travel Information

-Not only the wildlife is the main attraction of the diverse East African nation, but also the safari, history, culture, local delicacies, accommodations, games, white sand beaches and more.
-The country is blessed with varied habitats including the rivers, forests, plains, elephant, lion, buffalo, wild dog, etc. It is undeniable that Tanzania offers beautiful experiences to all visitors.
+Not only the wildlife is the main attraction of the diverse East African nation, but also the safari, history, culture, local delicacies, accommodations, games, white sand beaches, Dar es Salaam City – one of the world’s fastest growing cities and more.
+The country is blessed with varied habitats including the seas, rivers, lakes (Lake Victoria: second largest freshwater lake in the world by area), forests, tropical islands and beaches, craters (Ngorongoro Crater: world`s biggest volcanic caldera), high mountains (Mout Kilimanjaro (5.895 m) – highest free-standing mountain in the world), plains, nature reserves (the largest concentration of wild animals per square kilometre in the world, etc.).
+It is undeniable that Tanzania offers beautiful, unique and genuine experiences to all visitors.

 Facts and Figures